BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/06/index.md

 | 90     | None              | Zero    |
 | 91-179 | Counter Clockwise | Partial |
 | 180    | Counter Clockwise | Full    |

+#### Speed Challenges

+1. Program your wheels to move at half speed.
+2. Program your wheels to move as slowly as possible.

 ### Calibration